tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In order to send an encrypted ClientHello, the client first determines if it supports the server's chosen KEM, as identified by ECHOConfig.kem_id.
-If one is supported, the client MUST select an appropriate cipher suite from the list of suites offered by the server.
-If the client does not support the corresponding KEM or is unable to select an appropriate group or suite, it SHOULD ignore that ECHOConfig value and MAY attempt to use another value provided by the server.
+If one is supported, the client MUST select an appropriate HpkeCipherSuite from the list of suites offered by the server.
+If the client does not support the corresponding KEM or is unable to select an appropriate group or HpkeCipherSuite, it SHOULD ignore that ECHOConfig value and MAY attempt to use another value provided by the server.
 The client MUST NOT send ECHO using HPKE algorithms not advertised by the server.